 The clearance between the enclosure & any moving part of the lift shall be greater than or equal to 150 mm.

-The wire mesh shall be strong enough to resist a force of 1 000 N at right angles on an area of 0.3 m x 0.3 m at any point without deflecting so much as to touch any of the moving parts of the lift, for example, car, counterweight, or ropes, etc.
+The wire mesh shall be strong enough to resist a force of 1 000 N at right angles on an area of 0.3 m × 0.3 m at any point without deflecting so much as to touch any of the moving parts of the lift, for example, car, counterweight, or ropes, etc.

 Overhead protection (protective ceiling) shall be provided across the entire cross-sectional area of the well at least.
-It shall be located above the machine floor and shall be capable of sustaining a concentrated load of 15 00 N on any area 100 mm x 100 mm.
+It shall be located above the machine floor and shall be capable of sustaining a concentrated load of 15 00 N on any area 100 mm × 100 mm.
 It is recommended to put one additional identical overhead protection cover at a distance of 1 m for increased safety.

 Where the lift is operating in a multiple well and work is to be performed in an adjacent portion of the well of the operating lift, the well of such operating lift shall be fully separated.
 If this partition is perforate, 4.2.4.1 of IS 16814 shall apply.
 The partition shall have sufficient rigidity to ensure that when a force of 300 N being evenly distributed over an area of 5 cm2 in round or square section, is applied at right angles at any point of the partition, it shall not deflect so as to interfere with the moving parts of the lift.